simondilhas/BIMtoCost-Excel/README.md

 1. abstract the new model
 2. Check the resul in a BIM Viewer.
 We recommend BIMcollab ZOOM because of the colored visualizations.
 3. Copy the data from the Sheet abstractBIM.
-- (Ctrl A) marks everyhing
+	- (Ctrl A) marks everything
 	- (Ctrl C) copies everything
 4. Insert the copied data into the existing Calculation.
-- (Ctrl A) marks everyhing
+	- (Ctrl A) marks everything
 	- (Delete) deletes all the data
 	- Click in column A1 and insert the data with (Ctrl V)
 5. Check in the Sheet Help Unique if anything changed.
 Update accordingly.